-The 75th annual Christmas Basket Fund jumped to $13,548 on Thursday with recent donations of $925.
+The 75th annual Christmas Basket Fund grew to $10,043 on Monday with recent donations of $550.

 The newest donations include:

-In memory of deceased relatives and friends, $100, from the Marcott family
+In memory of Juanita Vice and Traci Allman, $100, from Paul Vice and family

 The generosity of Jackson County residents has resulted in more than $10,000 being raised each of the past few years.
 Last year, the total was $11,430.